Manwittz/nash_equilibrium/README.md

 - Mixed strategy Nash Equilibrium computation for 2x2 matrices.
 - Web-based GUI to allow users to easily input matrices of varying dimensions and view results.
 - Dynamic matrix support allowing users to define matrix size.
+- Detection of multiple Nash Equilibria for a given matrix.